DelusionalLogic/skymod/README.md

 ```
     name: The name of the package
     version: A version specifier, which is any numbers separated by .'s.
         Letters and special characters are NOT supported.
-Generally the
+The version
-        version specifier follows the SemVer format, but allows for any
+        specifier follow a subset of the SemVer semantics, but with
-        number of parts.
+        arbitrarily many parts.
     desc: A short description of the package.
 Please keep it shorter
         than 80 characters.
 The best descriptions continues the sentence
         "This mod is a ..." without including it.
     depends: A list of packages this package depends on, formatted as
         query strings.
     provides: A list of package this package can be used as a standin
         For.
-This is very useful for mods that have a compatible API as
+This is very useful for mods that have a compatible API.
-        Another mod.
-It's also very useful for providing alternatives
+        It's also very useful for providing alternatives within a package,
-        within a package, while requiring that one of them be installed.
+        while requiring that one of them be installed.
     conflicts: A list of packages that this package are known to not
         work with, formatted as query strings.
 Keep in mind that other
         packages might bridge this conflict, allowing otherwise